rogermm14/mcv-m5/README.md

 You can find our summary of the FCNs paper [here](https://www.overleaf.com/read/ypxrbqsknktm) **[9]**.
 Also, find our summary of the Faster Segnet paper [here](https://www.overleaf.com/read/qrmdqyjfzcvm) **[10]**.

+#### Completed tasks:

-1. **Train YOLO using TT100K_detection dataset**
+1. **Train FCN8 using CamVid dataset**
-  - [x] ImageNet weights for initialization + re-train all layers for 10 epochs.
+  - [x] ImageNet weights for initialization + re-train all layers for a max of 1000 epochs (with early stopping).
-  - [x] Analyze train/validation/test sets and visualize/interpret results.
+  - [x] Analyze train/validation/test sets from a quantitative and a qualitative point of view.
-  - [x] Compute F-score and FPS.
+  - [x] Compute Pixel accuracy, Jaccard coefficient (IoU) and FPS.
-2. **Train YOLO using Udacity dataset**
+2. **Train YOLO using KITTI (segmentation) dataset**
-  - [x] ImageNet weights for initialization + re-train all layers for 40 epochs.
+  - [x] ImageNet weights for initialization + re-train all layers for a max of 1000 epochs (with early stopping).
-  - [x] Analyze train/validation/test sets and visualize/interpret results.
+  - [x] Analyze train/validation/test sets from a quantitative and a qualitative point of view.
-  - [x] Compute F-score and FPS.
+  - [x] Compute Pixel accuracy, Jaccard coefficient (IoU) and FPS.
-3. **Train Faster R-CNN using TT100K_detection dataset**
+3. **Train SegNet using CamVid dataset**
-  - [x] Implementation of Faster R-CNN based on ResNet-50 with Keras and integration to the framework.
-  - [x] ImageNet weights for initialization + re-train all layers for 30 epochs.
-  - [x] Adjustment of detection threshold to keep a good compromise between Precision and Recall.
+  - [x] Two different SegNet architectures implemented: SegNet-VGG16 (full model) and SegNet-Basic (compact variant).
+  - [x] Train all layers from scratch a max of 1000 epochs (with early stopping).
+  - [x] Visualize resulting segmented images and compare with the rest of architectures.
-4. **Train Faster R-CNN using Udacity dataset**
+4. **Train U-Net using CamVid dataset**
-  - [x] ImageNet weights for initialization + re-train all layers for 30 epochs.
-  - [x] Adjustment of detection threshold to keep a good compromise between Precision and Recall.
-5. **Boost perfromance of the network**
+  - [x] Train all layers from scratch like in the previous task + data augmentation.
+  - [x] Visualize resulting segmented images and compare with the rest of architectures.
+5. **Train SegNet using KITTI (segmentation) dataset**
+  - [x] Train all layers from scratch with a larger LR (0.01) and a different optimizer (Adam).
+  - [x] Used a learning rate scheduler callback to decrease the LR at epochs 20, 40, 60 (decay rate = 5).
-  - [x] Use data augmentation to boost the performance of YOLO.
+  - [x] Visualize resulting segmented images and compare with the rest of architectures.

 #### Contributions to the code:
-+ `frcnn/*`.
-Faster R-CNN implementation as readapted from https://github.com/yhenon/keras-frcnn.
-+ `other_scripts/create_gt_frcnn_*.py`.
-Writes the labels of a dataset in the format required by the Faster R-CNN.
-+ `other_scripts/evaluate_frcnn_*.py`.
-Computes F-score, Precision and Recall for Faster R-CNN.
++ `code/models/segnet.py`.
+Implementation of SegNet-VGG16 and SegNet-Basic architectures.
++ `code/models/segnet_v2.py`.
+Implementation of SegNet-VGG16 able to load ImageNet weights.
++ `code/models/unet.py`.
+Implementation of U-Net architecture.
-+ `other_scripts/analyze_dataset_*.py`.
-Analyzes elements per class in the train/val/test splits of a given dataset
++ `other_scripts/analyze_dataset_seg_*.py`.
+Analyzes pixels per class in the train/val/test splits of a given dataset
-+ `other_scripts/run_experiments_week3.py`.
-Bash script to execute all experiments on object detection.
++ `other_scripts/run_experiments_week5.py`.
+Bash script to execute all experiments on semantic segmentation.
 + `code/config/*`.
 The configuration files of all the conducted experiments can be found in this folder.